How does the application process work?

 Save your search

 After you’ve entered your search criteria, let us do the searching for you.
 When you save a search, we’ll automatically look for jobs that match what you’re looking for and can email you, daily, weekly or monthly with those jobs.
 Learn how to save a search.

 4. Review job announcement

-Once you find a job you’re interested in, review the announcement to determine if you’re eligible and meet the qualifications.
+Once you find a job you’re interested in, review the announcement to find out if you’re eligible and meet the qualifications.
 Read the entire job announcement before starting your application—for each job there are specific qualifications you must meet and include in your application.

 - Read the Qualifications section to see if you meet the qualifications of the position.
 Understand the job announcement.

 5. Prepare your application in USAJOBS